 Fresh data on generations at work

 I know it’s popular to attribute a work ethic to a whole generation: “Millennials are all …” It’s also wrong.
 You’ve heard me say before that the differences within a generation are larger than the differences between them.
+I’d suggest you stop thinking about generational differences.

 The United Nations released the 2022 world population numbers and I used them to add some clarity to the ongoing debate.
 Just by looking at the totals, you’ll see how pointless it is to talk about a generation:

 With the exception of the Silent Generation, every other group encompasses at least 1 Billion people.
 How can all these people share a common trait?
 Or show the same behaviors at work?
 It’s fascinating to discover that contrary to popular opinion, Millennials aren’t the largest generation.
 It’s Generation Z, even though half of them are still in school and the youngest won’t enter the workplace for at least 10 years.
+(And the smallest of all is Generation X.)

 I also did a deep dive to explore the generations per region.
 Let’s start with an overview in absolute numbers.
 It’s clear that Asia, with the world’s most populous countries (China and India) outnumbers every other region by far:

-Which means Gen Z, Millennials and even Gen X-ers might need the corresponding benefits.
-See how generations become pointless as a means to segregate the workforce?
+Which means Gen Z, Millennials and even Gen X-ers might need the same benefits.
+See how different generations become pointless as a means to segregate the workforce?
 Offering people a menu of options that they can choose from is much more employee friendly, and allows them to be in control and make individual choices that fit their current lifestyle.
 That’s what it is important and will make you stand out as employer.

 New in HR Tech